igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 </div>
 ```

-To display the above-mentioned Bilibili video within an article, you need to put `{{</* bilibili BV1jz4y1f7yo */>}}` within the article's markdown, where the `BV1jz4y1f7yo` value is the video's ID.
+To display the above-mentioned Bilibili video in an article, you need to put `{{</* bilibili BV1jz4y1f7yo */>}}` within the article's markdown, where the `BV1jz4y1f7yo` value is the video's ID.
 As you can see, the video embed in the [test article](https://www.bilberry-sandbox.kiroule.com/article/test-bilibili-embed-shortcode/) is displayed the same way as the raw HTML `iframe` embed.
 But when using the shortcode, you no longer need to apply the `unsafe = true` setting in your configuration file.

 ### Responsiveness
-To fix the issue with responsiveness when using custom shortcodes, you should define a CSS styling for the `div` element containing the `iframe`.
+To fix the issue with responsiveness when using custom shortcodes, you should define an external CSS styling for the `div` element containing the `iframe`.
 For example, in the Bilberry theme, this styling is implemented using the SCSS syntax as [follows](https://github.com/Lednerb/bilberry-hugo-theme/blob/93290d430a60052aa8ab421d21a50a63fa64cd04/assets/sass/_articles.scss):
 ```scss
 &.article {